swimmio/property-listing-sandbox/.swm/how-to-add-a-new-component.zv8ly.sw.md

 ---
 id: zv8ly
-name: ⚙️ How to Add A new Component
+name: ⚙️ How To Add A New Component
 file_version: 1.0.2
 app_version: 0.10.0-0
 file_blobs: